 All the cool kids are trading in their laptops for vintage synths, and you can too at Found Sound, Carlton’s boutique second-hand musical instrument store.
 A Melbourne muso institution, Found Sound specialise in vintage recording gear and instrument sales, equipment hire and repairs.

 Travel back in time to 1883 when the grand Hotel Windsor was built, and experience a traditional afternoon tea with all the trimmings.
 Served to your table on a three-tiered silver stand, the spread includes freshly baked scones with jam and cream, exquisite pastries and finger sandwiches.
 No crusts, of course.

 Become a lady of leisure for the day at the chic Miss Fox, where pampering and glamorous grooming services come with a French champagne and martini bar.
 Make an appointment at the wellness clinic, enjoy a day spa or a book into the salon for beauty treatments, all designed to make you look and feel your best.

 Captains of Industry

-Gentleman’s outfitter and café Captains of Industry is a haven for men with a penchant for the finer things.
-Located in the villagey Somerset Place and open for coffee, breakfast and lunch, Captains also stock interesting craft beers and small batch spirits.
-Once replete, you can attend to your postprandial grooming needs with a visit to the on site barber, bespoke tailor and bootmaker.
+Gentleman’s outfitter and cafe Captains of Industry is a haven for men with a penchant for the finer things.
+Located in the villagey Somerset Place and open for coffee, breakfast and lunch, Captains also stock interesting craft beers and small-batch spirits.
+Once replete, you can attend to your postprandial grooming needs with a visit to the on-site barber, bespoke tailor and bootmaker.